Gustav Hamel: Personal life

 Hamel's flying exploits made him a well-known public figure.
 He was a member of The Coterie, a prominent social set of aristocrats and intellectuals.
 He was considered popular and good-looking, and was a particular favourite of Lady Diana Manners.

 On the 30 September 1911, Hamel was driving his car on the Surbiton Road in Kingston on Thames with one of his sisters as a passenger.
 The car struck and killed a five-year-old girl called Gladys Storey, who had been playing in the road.

 Hamel was a friend of the actress Gladys Cooper; in 1915 she won £1,200 in damages from a newspaper, the London Mail, in a libel action over rumours she'd had adulterous affairs with both Hamel and an actor called Dennis Eadie.
 Another friend of Hamel's was Eleanor Trehawke Davies.
-Flying as a passenger with him, she became the first woman to fly the English Chanel in 1912 and the first woman to loop-the loop.
+Flying as a passenger with him, she became the first woman to fly the English Channel in 1912 and the first woman to loop-the loop.